Tehran says next round of Iran-US nuclear talks in Oman after Rome named by officials

-ROME (AP) — Talks between Iran and the United States over Tehran's rapidly advancing nuclear program had appeared ready Monday to leave the Middle East, as an Italian source and others said the next round of negotiations would take place in Rome.
-However, Iran early Tuesday insisted they'd again be held in Oman.
+ROME (AP) — Talks between Iran and the United States over Tehran's rapidly advancing nuclear program appeared ready to leave the Middle East on Monday, as an Italian source and others said the next round of negotiations would take place in Rome.
+But early Tuesday, Iran insisted the next round would again be held in Oman.

 It wasn't immediately clear where the negotiations would be held after Tehran's overnight announcement.
 American officials have not said where the talks would be held.
 President Donald Trump separately complained Monday about the pace of nuclear talks between the United States and Iran as the two countries start a new round of pivotal negotiations.